Cafe Deux Soleils

 But I keep making music.
 How can one stop?
 Have been busy with Lapis and hope we can get some funding to record.
 Did a great gig with my trio Sancharam at UBC which was well received and have more things coming up with Zimbamoto, Adanu Habobo, Lapis and Tarab.
 Should I slow down?

-I gotta play, I can’t only be an academic…it is unbalanced to me, especially if one is a academic of music.
+I gotta play, I can’t only be an academic…it is unbalanced to me, especially if one is an academic focused on music.
 Isn’t the music what is most important (some will debate of course).
-As with most of my life, I see myself on the periphery of the mainstream so I’m curious how I’ll integrate with the academic word.
+As with most of my life, I see myself on the periphery of the mainstream so I’m curious how I’ll integrate with this world.

 Speaking of which, I have reading to do!!